 Are you a person with a disability who is under 65 or an Aboriginal or Torres Strait Islander person aged under 50 and not eligible for support through the National Disability Insurance Scheme?

-Community Care services are subsidised by the Queensland Government and a small co-contribution is required from individuals.
+Under the QCSS service model, a small co-contribution is required from participants.
 Fee relief arrangements are available for people under financial stress.